Dolpo, divided into Lower and Upper Dolpo, is a remote trekking region that lies in the tr...

 Dolpo is extremely rich in biodiversity.
 Upper Dolpo is home to Phoksumdo Lake (3660m), an alpine freshwater lake which has been designated as a Ramsar site.
 The lake itself falls within the Shey Phoksumdo National Park, the largest national park in Nepal.

 The Dolpo region is divided into Lower and Upper Dolpo with 90 percent of the regions lying above 3,500m.
-The region falls in the trans Himalayan region which means it doesn't receive any rainfall during monsoon.
+The region falls in the trans-Himalayan region which means it doesn't receive any rainfall during monsoon.
 Its geo-climate ranges from temperate to alpine.
-Most of the upper dolpo is in the snowline, hence receives heavy snowfall every year during winter.
+Most of the upper Dolpo is in the snowline, hence receives heavy snowfall every year during winter.

-In a region where most inhabitants are illiterate and under poverty line, the only means of livelihood is subsistence farming and cattle farming such as yaks and horses.
+In a region where most inhabitants are illiterate and under the poverty line, the only means of livelihood is subsistence farming and cattle farming such as yaks and horses.
 People here lead semi-nomadic lifestyle and follow Bon and Tibetan Buddhism rituals.
-In fact there are over 20 Buddhist stupas in Dolpo among which 11th century Shey Gompa is one of the prominent and biggest Buddhist gompas in the region.
+In fact, there are over 20 Buddhist stupas in Dolpo among which 11th century Shey Gompa is one of the prominent and biggest Buddhist gompas in the region.

 Dolpo is extremely rich in biodiversity.
 Upper Dolpo is home to Phoksumdo Lake (3660m), an alpine freshwater lake which has been designated as a Ramsar site.
 The lake itself falls within the Shey Phoksumdo National Park, the largest national park in Nepal.
-The park provides refuge to a host of endangered species as the elusive snow leopard, blue sheep, black bear, yellow-throated marten along with a range of flora such as rhododendron, juniper, selix, white Himalayan birch etc.
+The park provides refuge to a host of endangered species like the elusive snow leopard, blue sheep, black bear, yellow-throated marten along with a range of flora such as rhododendron, juniper, Salix, white Himalayan birch etc.

-Dolpo is known world over by such internally acclaimed books and movies as The Snow Leopard, Caravan, Seven Years in Tibet and Nepal.
+Dolpo is known the world over by such internally acclaimed books and movies as The Snow Leopard, Caravan, Seven Years in Tibet and Nepal.